Mohanragul-01/Frontend-Mentor-Newbie-1/README.md

-# FrontEnd_Mentor_Newbie_Challenges
+# FrontEnd_Mentor_Newbie_Challenges_1

+This repository features the first set of **Frontend Mentor** challenges I completed at the **newbie** difficulty level.
+These projects focus on mastering the basics of modern frontend development using HTML, CSS, and JavaScript, with an emphasis on responsive design and clean layouts.

-Links to the challenges I completed:
+### Links to the challenges I completed:

 01. Ping single column coming soon page - https://ping-single-column-coming-soon-page-mu-ten.vercel.app/